aryanprasad7/A-star-path-finding-visualizer/README.md

 # A-star-path-finding-visualizer
-a star path finding visualizer build using pygame
+'a' star path finding visualizer built using pygame This visualization algorithm is used to find the smallest path between two points.